 Besides being my boss, J.D. was a very good friend who opened up his home to me while I was separated and going through a divorce.
-On every Friday, we would would work from 5 am until noon and then have beers at a nearby country-western bar until 4 or 5 pm.
+Every Friday, we would work from 5 am until noon and then have beers at a nearby country-western bar until 4 or 5 pm.
 Then, we would head over to J.D.'s home to shoot darts and drink more beer until late in the evening.

 I got to know J.D. and his family very well.
 He invited me to his son's wedding in 1991 and always had me over to his home for Christmas Eve.
 J.D. was also a witness who accompanied me to court when I finalized my divorce.

 Rick was another friend who was close to me.
 He was a divorced Navy man so he could empathize with me.
 In October, he had tickets to see a Green Bay Packers-Cleveland Browns football game in Cleveland, Ohio.
 He treated me to the game and we went together with Rick's brother and sister-in-law to Cleveland to spend the weekend and see the game.

 Without friends like J.D. and Rick, I would have probably lost sanity during my separation.

 Starting to Date Again

 Around the beginning of November, I decided to start dating again to find a woman for eventual marriage.
 Although I was living with my son Charles who was in high school, I hated being single and wanted permanent female companionship.
 In preparation for dating, I shaved off a mustache that I had had since 1975.
 Although I still smoked, my bad teeth were removed in 1991 and I now had sparkling dentures.